Modified from a post originally appearing on Mismikado Down the Sidewalk

 The Second Trimester

-My 2nd trimester with baby #1 was when my antenatal depression decided to rear it's ugly head.
-While that's a discussion for it's own time, there were a couple items I picked up that made the time more comfortable.
+My 2nd trimester with baby #1 was when my antenatal depression decided to rear its ugly head.
+While that's a discussion for its own time, there were a couple of items I picked up that made the time more comfortable.

 9. Coconut Oil - I've talked about my love for coconut oil before and there are so many uses for it that I haven't even explored yet.
 For moisturizing my changing skin and body, coconut oil was the best thing ever!
 And I know there are some fancy, organic options out there, but the cheap grocery store cooking kind has been perfect for me.

 This stage is definitely all about discomfort so trying to find relief is the goal.

 10. Liquid Calcium & Magnesium - After picking up some of this for prepping my Laborade, I decided to give it a try for the heartburn I was suffering with and it was AMAZING!
 I wish I had started taking it earlier.